 Costs and Processes of Becoming an EA and CPA

-To become an EA one must pass an IRA-administered exam.
-There are three sections to the exam, which cover individuals, businesses and representation, practices and procedures.
-The cost of each section of the exam is about $203.
-There is also a continuing education component that entails taking 72 credits every three years.
+To become an EA, it’s necessary to pass an IRS-administered exam.
+There are three sections to the exam: individuals, businesses and representation,practices and procedures.
+The cost of each section of the exam is $267.
+There is also a continuing education component, with a minimum of 72 hours every three years required.

-To become a CPA a person must take 150 hours of public accounting courses, typically done at a college or university.
-Though requirements vary by state, it is common for those aiming to become CPAs to take a review course before sitting for the four-part exam, and these courses run anywhere from approximately $1,200 to $3,500.
+To become a CPA, a person must take 150 hours of public accounting courses, typically at a college or university.
+Though requirements vary by state, it is common for those aiming to become CPAs to take a review course before sitting for the four-part exam.
+These courses can cost anywhere from $1,200 to $3,500.

-Application fees for the exam vary by state but are around $100.
-Each of the exam’s four sections costs about $200, depending on the state.
-There is also a continuing education component, but the exact number of credit hours vary by state.
+Application fees for the CPA exam vary by state but are typically around $100.
+Each of the exam’s four sections costs about $200, with the exact cost depending on the state.
+There is also a continuing education component, but the exact number of credit hours varies by state.

 What’s the Difference Between EAs and CPAs?

-Now that you know what CPAs and EAs do in practice, here’s a side-by-side comparison of their main focuses, wider skill sets and hour rates:
+Now that you know what CPAs and EAs do in practice, here’s a side-by-side comparison of their main focuses, broader skill sets and hourly rates:

 EA vs. CPA: Which Is Best for You?

-If you have accounting needs with a micro focus, working with an EA could be the perfect fit for you.
-On the other hand, if you are interested in accounting practices that have nothing to do with taxes, such as auditing, then the CPA option may be best.
+Ultimately, if you have accounting needs with a micro focus, working with an EA could make more sense.
+On the other hand, if you are interested in receiving broader financial services alongside tax assistance, then a CPA may be the way to go.

 Tips for Managing Your Taxes